SelectUSA/events/events/_posts/2017-04-24-hannover-messe-2017.md

 #### Conference Call for Interested EDOs

 On **Friday, January 13**, at **1:00-2:00 p.m.
 ET** (6:00-7:00 p.m.
 GMT), SelectUSA will hold a informational conference call for EDOs interested in exhibiting in the U.S. Investment Pavilion.
 The dial-in number is +1-877-951-7311.

-To join the call, enter the participant passcode 5490433.
+To register for the call and receive call-in information, please contact [SUSAEvents@trade.gov](mailto:susaevents@trade.gov).

 ---